PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 “Oh.” said the boy after some thought.

-“Look.” said Tom, pulling out one of the giant pips, holding it in her outstretched palms for the boy to see.
+“Look.”
+Tom produced one of the giant pips, holding it in her outstretched palms for the boy to see.

 The boy saw her offering but after no time he was astonished, which was accompanied by silence.